-Older children and teens won’t always feel like talking.
-This doesn’t mean there’s a problem.
-Respect their space and just let them know you’re there if they need you.
+Get into the habit of chatting about how things are going every day, not just talking when something is wrong.
+Older children and teens won’t always feel like sharing.
+Respect their space and let them know you’re there if they need you.

 Want more support?
 For advice on your specific issue, speak to one of our parenting coaches.